ryanliupie/SIEM-and-Threat-Dection-Tool-V2/src/part3.md

+    Purpose?

+    To catch those attacks, we can install a CloudWatch Agent on the EC2, like a spy on the system.
+When it sees anything suspicious like someone trying and failing to log in, it will send it to a centralized storage area (CloudWatch Logs).
+We can review this and analyze it later like a spy gathering clues for a future investigation.

 <img src="/src/images/ec26.JPG" width="800px" alt="ec2-cloudwatch">

 Once the EC2 is running and is initialized, click on the empty box right next to the name of the EC2, then click on `Connect`.